Highland Nepenthes are categorised as living at altitudes of 1500 metres and up.

 They thrive in moist but airy conditions around their root systems which can be achieved with regular watering and the following substrates.

 They will also enjoy regular misting with purified water.

 There is no set mix that covers them all so please experiment with a variety to find the one that keeps moist but not wet and allows air around the roots (porous) without drying out between watering.
 We find that keeping it simple with two or three ingredients (such as perlite and coconut husk for drainage/aeration mixed with some sphagnum moss for water retention works well in general).

-Good substrate materials we mainly use are: perlite, coconut fibre, coir chips, sphagnum moss and pine bark.
+Good substrate materials we mainly use are: perlite, sphagnum moss and pine bark.

 Most of these materials are available Australia wide.
 For small collections most ingredients can be picked up at any Bunnings though if the collection grows you will save money by buying larger quantities from a supplier like Garden City Plastics.
-They sell 3 kg bales of dried sphagnum moss, pots and different grades of husk and pith.
+They sell 3 kg bales of dried sphagnum moss, pots and 100L bags of perlite.

 Your particular mix will depend on the type and size of pots/containers, the plant size and their location, such as windowsills, greenhouses or terrariums as well as your local weather and humidity conditions.